 University community standards apply to all students and student organizations.
 Trine University considers the following behaviors unacceptable.
-Please refer to the Trine University Student Handbook for specific details.
+Please refer to the <a href="https://doi.org/10.1007/jhan.200

 6.2 Cultural Sensitivity and Diversity Policy

 MPAS student clinicians will be practicing in a variety of settings and working with a diverse population.
 Cultural variables, such as age, gender, occupation, sexual orientation, disability, socioeconomic status, religious beliefs, and ethnicity, can impact evaluation and intervention.
 It is essential for the student clinician to be sensitive to cultural influences which can be improved through greater cultural competence.
 (A1.11)